jhulten/jeffreyhulten.com/_posts/2009-04-16-nfjs-spring-2009-day-three.markdown

 ---
 NOTE: I delayed posting these entries to clean up my notes and add some useful links.

-<i>GRUMPY NOTE: I lost a bunch of notes so this is based on my faulty memory and some slides.</i>
+*GRUMPY NOTE: I lost a bunch of notes so this is based on my faulty memory and some slides.*

 I got in a little late today after grabbing coffee and headed to [Michael Nygard's](http://michaelnygard.com/) presentation "Architect for Scale".
 I love the smell of capacity math in the morning.